paragon1234/Car-Behaviour-Training/README.md

 The model includes RELU layers to introduce nonlinearity (code line 54-56), and the data is normalized in the model using a Keras lambda layer (code line 52).

-To increase accuracy of the model, the top 71 pixels and bottom 25 pixels are removed from the image using Keras Cropping2D layer (code line 53)
+To increase accuracy of the model, the top 71 pixels and bottom 25 pixels are removed from the image using Keras Cropping2D layer (code line 53).
+This ensures that the image contains only the road and not mountains at the top and the car at the bottom.

 ### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 67).
+The epoches were trimmed to 5, as the validation loss increases beyond that(but training loss keeps on decreasing) indicating overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ### 3. Model parameter tuning